major/rhel7stig-sphinx/doc/source/high.rst

 # systemctl is-active auditd.service
 Active: active (running) since Tue 2015-01-27 19:41:23 EST; 22h ago

-If the auditd status is not active, this is a finding.
+If the "auditd" status is not active, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~